 A: Summer Immersion Programs run 9 – 4p, Monday through Friday.
 As this is a day program, girls must commute to and from the program site each day.
 If you are considering temporarily relocating to attend a Girls Who Code program, please note that we cannot provide or assist with boarding or transportation, and all participants are solely responsible for their own housing and transportation arrangements.

 Q: How do I apply to attend a Summer Immersion Program?

-A: Our 2014 Summer Immersion Program application is coming soon!
-Sign up here and we’ll email you as soon as it goes live.
+A: Our 2014 Summer Immersion Program application is now closed.
+If you’re interested in applying for 2015, sign up here and we’ll email you as soon as the application becomes available.

 Q: I don’t know anyone who has studied computer science; what would someone do with a degree in computer science?

 A: We’re working to change that.
 Computer scientists, engineers, developers, and entrepreneurs improve the world in which we live each and every day.
 They find new ways to identify tumors, create systems that allow us to buy things from our beds, connect villages in far-away continents with clean water, animate your favorite movies, and constantly search for the next innovation.
 They are curious, creative, and eager to work with you.